RoyOltmans/garden-mqtt-deamon/README.md

 Garden control BLE Python3 rev 0.3

+Description: Lightweight BLE mqtt deamon controller for Aqualin valves and MiFlora sensors with a Rasberry Pi

+All rights of the device are owned by Aqualin and Xiaomi

+This combination gives you the insight of zones (multiple miflora sensors) and can activate water delivery.

 This tool is originally developed by RoyOltmans (https://github.com/RoyOltmans/garden-mqtt-deamon), but has been modified significantly.
 Main improvements are
 - Code rewritten from Python 2 to Python 3
 - Simplyfied mqtt message structure to make a clear distinction between switching commands and status commands.